pinballmap/pbm-react/README.md

 July 16, 2024

 - Some minor design fixes.
-- Help to log the app version to help us troubleshoot.
+- Log the app version in more places to help us troubleshoot.

 ### 5.3.18